infn-datacloud/federation-registry-lib/README.md

 ## Start up the app

-To run the application in development mode developers can use the following command(the --reload flag allows server reload on changes):
+To run the application in development mode developers can use the following command from the project top folder:

 ```bash
 uvicorn app.main --reload
 ```

+> The --reload flag allows server reload on changes

 Alternatively, users using VSCode, can use the `launch.json` file provided in the `.vscode` folder to run the application.
 The `Uvicorn: FastAPI app` configuration will execute the previous command.